ArthurFilliot/jediassessments/org.jediassessments.catchvador/README.md

 # Catch the Vador mini-game

-This is to illustrate the use of IntersactionObserver : what it is and whant it is not
+This is to illustrate the use of IntersectionObserver : what it is and whant it is not